score-framework/py.doc/docs/tutorial/db/reset.rst

     (InteractiveConsole)
     >>>

-You have just initialized a python interpreter, where your SCORE application is already initialized.
+You have just initialized a python interpreter where your SCORE application is already initialized.
 The only thing left to do is initializing your
 database: